marteinn/wagtail-alt-generator/README.md

 - `ALT_GENERATOR_MAX_TAGS`: The total amount of tags to use (unlimited by default)
 - `ALT_GENERATOR_PROVIDER`: The provider you would like to use (Cognitive Services is default)
 - `ALT_GENERATOR_MIN_CONFIDENCE`: The minimum accepted percentage of confidence the provider has in describing the image (default 0 = accept any).
+- `ALT_GENERATOR_PREFER_UPLOAD`: If you want your provider to read asset by url, or through binary upload (default True, alaways try to post image).
+Only Cognitive Services supports this.

 ## Providers